LovelaceC/Zea/content/about-me.md

 I got used to them.
 I’ve also tried Void and Fedora, but didn’t like them that much.

-I usually switch between Debian, Arch and Gentoo.
+I usually switch between Debian, Arch, Gentoo and derivatives (like Parabola, Hyperbola, Trisquel, etcetera).

 ## What I do on my computer